-How to Decide What to Implement
+How to Decide What to Do

 The Strategic Planning Approach

-SPRC’s strategic planning approach to suicide prevention includes the following six steps.
+SPRC’s Strategic Planning Approach to Suicide Prevention includes the following six steps:

 Prioritize the key risk and protective factors on which to focus your prevention efforts.

 Begin planning your approach by deciding which activity or combination of activities best address your key risk and protective factors.

 Develop an evaluation plan to track progress toward your long-term goals, show the value of your prevention efforts, and give you the information you need to refine, expand, or determine other next steps for your programming.

 Implement and evaluate your activities, and use your evaluation data to monitor implementation, solve problems, and enhance your prevention efforts.

 Whether you are starting a new program or assessing your progress midway through a project, you can use this approach to fit your needs.